-As a perfect case in point, watch the above footage from RIP's fourth-annual party, which took place Nov.
-9, 1990, at the Palladium in Hollywood and featured a once-in-a-lifetime set from an all-star combo calling itself the Gak.
+As a perfect case in point, watch the attached footage from RIP's fourth-annual party, which took place Nov.
+9, 1990, at the Palladium in Hollywood.
+Featured is a once-in-a-lifetime set from an all-star combo calling itself the Gak.
 Not the most dignified name, perhaps, but this was a band with an impressive pedigree, including members of some of the era's biggest and heaviest-hitting rock acts.

 Onto the Palladium stage filed three members of Guns N' Roses — singer Axl Rose, guitarist Slash and bassist Duff McKagan — joined by Metallica guitarist Kirk Hammett, frontman James Hetfield and drummer Lars Ulrich.
-Rounding out the impromptu septet: Skid Row singer Sebastian Bach.
+The impromptu septet's lineup was rounded out by Skid Row singer Sebastian Bach.

 Messy as it might have been, the set proved a highlight from one of RIP's more legendary nights while unwittingly adding a capstone to the magazine's defining era.
-Though RIP continued to publish for some time, the rock landscape underwent some major changes in the ensuing years; at the magazine's next party, performers included Alice in Chains, Pearl Jam and Soundgarden.
+Though RIP continued to publish for some time, the rock landscape underwent some major changes in the ensuing years.
+Performers at the magazine's next party included Alice in Chains, Pearl Jam and Soundgarden.